Board of Managers

 - The complex, emergent ways in which the impacts of multiple forms of difference of identity (that are often related to oppression), combine, overlap or intersect, especially in the experiences of marginalized individuals or groups.

-The Antiracism, Diversity, Equity & Inclusion Committee (ADEIC) of the Board of Managers was created in 2020.
+The Diversity, Equity, Inclusion, and Antiracism Standing Committee (DEIA) of the Board of Managers was created in 2020.
 It was initially empaneled as a Task Force of the Board, but the Board of Managers agreed at its February 2021 meeting that the group should become a formal Standing Committee of the Board.
+The Committee is staffed by the Chief Diversity Officer.

-To date, the ADEIC has largely been focused on engaging the Board of Managers in exploration and discussion of what antiracism means, and the Board’s role and work in supporting the College and its senior leadership in the work of evolving its antiracist agenda.
-Over time, the ADEIC will help equip the Board with:
+To date, the DEIA has largely been focused on engaging the Board of Managers in exploration and discussion of what antiracism means, and the Board’s role and work in supporting the College and its senior leadership in the work of evolving its antiracist agenda.
+Over time, the DEIA will help equip the Board with:

 - a deepening understanding of the overall role of the Board in supporting the College’s antiracism, diversity, equity, and inclusion goals;